GyverLibs/GyverPortal/README_EN.md

 - The form has its own unique name, must begin with `/`
 - There can be any number of elements inside the form, but only one button of the type **SUBMIT**
-- When you click on SUBMIT, esp gets the name of the form and data from all the elements inside this form
+- When you click on SUBMIT, ESP gets the name of the form and data from all the elements inside this form
 - When you click on SUBMIT, the page is reloaded, so the values of the page components need to be stored in variables and passed on the next page build

 An example with two forms, the first can transmit text from the input window, the second - only the fact of pressing the button: